-To test for module-level differences between WT and MUT brain, we summarized modules for each biological replicate (a single subcellular fraction prepared from either a WT or MUT mouse) as the sum of their proteins, and extended our GLM framework to identify changes in module abundance (adjusted for fraction differences) between genotypes.
-37 of the 255 modules exhibited significant differences in WT versus MUT brain (Bonferroni P-Adjust < 0.05; Table S3).
-Of note, the module containing the WASH complex, M19, was predicted to have endosomal function by annotation of protein function, and was enriched for proteins identified by WASH1-BioID2 (hypergeometric test P-Adjust < 0.05, bold node edges, Figure 2D).
-Similar to the WASH iBioID proteome (Figure 1), M19 contained components of the CCC (CCDC22, CCDC93, COMMD1-3, COMMD6-7, and COMMD9) and Retriever sorting complexes (VPS26C and VPS35L), but not the Retromer sorting complex, suggesting that in the brain, the WASH complex may not interact as closely with Retromer as it does in other cells (Figure 2D).
-Across all fractions, the abundance of M19 was significantly lower in MUT brain compared to WT, providing evidence that the SWIPP1019R mutation reduces the stability of this protein subnetwork and impairs its function (Figure 2F-G).
+The strength of linear mixed-models lies in their flexibility.
+To test for module-level differences between WT and MUT brain, we fit linear mixed-models to each module-level subset of the data.
+The data for each protein were sum normalized, to scale protein measurements.
+In a mixed-model the response variable is taken to be a function of both fixed- and random-effects.
+If the set of possible levels of a covariate is fixed and reproducible, then the factor is modeled as a fixed-effect parameter.
+In contrast, if the levels of an observation reflect a sampling of the set of all possible levels, then the covariate is modeled as a random-effect.
+Random or mixed-effects represent categorical variables that reflect experimental or observational units within the dataset.
+As such, mixed-effect parameters account for the variation occurring among lower levels of an upper level unit in the data (Bates et al., 2015).
+We extended the LMM framework developed by MSstatsTMT to perform inference at the level of protein groups.
+Given a map partitioning the proteome into modules of covarying proteins, we wish to assess the module-level difference between control and SWIPP1019R conditions.
+We fit the data for each module in the dataset with a LMM.
+We represent the proteins within each module as the mixed-effect term Protein, capturing variation among a module’s constituent proteins.

+3 of the 51 modules exhibited an overall significant difference between WT versus MUT brain (Bonferroni P-Adjust < 0.05, percent change > ± 5.0 % Control; Table S3).

+M23 (n = 134)

+M21 (n = 146) Lysosome

+M33 (n = 62) enriched for several protein complexes CORVET HOPS VPS

+Across all fractions, the abundance of M23 was significantly lower in MUT brain compared to WT, providing evidence that the SWIPP1019R mutation reduces the stability of this protein subnetwork and impairs its function (Figure 2F-G).

 In contrast to the decreased abundance of the WASH complex/endosome module, M19, we observed three modules (M2, M159, and M213) which were enriched for lysosomal protein components (Geladaki et al., 2019), and exhibited increased abundance in MUT brain (Figure 3).
 M159 (Figure 3B) contained the lysosomal protease Cathepsin A (CTSA), while M213 (Figure 3D) contained Cathepsin B (CTSB), as well as two key lysosomal hydrolases GLB1 and MAN2B2, and M2 (Figure 3C) contained two Cathepsins (CTSS and CTSL) and several lysosomal hydrolases (e.g. GNS, GLA, and MAN2B1) (Eng and Desnick, 1994; Mayor et al., 1993; Mok et al., 2003; Moon et al., 2016; Patel et al., 2018; Regier and Tifft, 1993; Rosenbaum et al., 2014).
 Notably, M2 also contained the lysosomal glycoprotein progranulin (GRN), which is integral to proper lysosome function and whose loss is widely linked with neurodegenerative pathologies (Baker et al., 2006; Pottier et al., 2016; Tanaka et al., 2017; Zhou et al., 2018).
 In addition, M2 contained the hydrolase IDS, whose loss causes a lysosomal storage disorder that can present with neurological symptoms (Hopwood et al., 1993; Schröder et al., 1994).
 The overall increase in abundance of modules M2, M159, and M213, and these key lysosomal proteins (Figure 3E-G), may therefore reflect an increase in flux through degradative lysosomal pathways in SWIPP1019R brain.